 Refresher Training: Refresher training is required by OSHA in a number of instances.
-For instance, if an operator has an accident with a forklift, refresher training may be needed.
-If an operator is seen using a forklift in a manner that’s unsafe, refresher training may be needed.
+For instance, refresher training is needed if an operator has an accident with a forklift.
+If an operator is seen using a forklift in an unsafe manner, refresher training is needed.
 An accident resulting in injury to another person will require refresher training.

-Recertification: All forklift operators are required to recertify every three years according to some standards, such as the CSA B335 Safety Standard for Lift Trucks.
-This is regardless of whether they have experienced any accidents, or operate machinery in an unsafe environment.
+Recertification: All forklift operators must recertify every three years according to some standards, such as the CSA B335 Safety Standard for Lift Trucks.
+This is regardless of whether they have experienced any accidents or operated machinery in an unsafe environment.
 Recertification offers not just a chance to refresh an operator’s knowledge of safety requirements but will familiarize them with new technologies, techniques, and requirements that may have occurred since their last certification course.

 Content Required in Forklift Certification Programs